casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust-contracts.md

 #### Defining the Contract Entry Points

 Entry points provide access to contract code installed in global state.
 Either [session code](/dapp-dev-guide/writing-contracts/contract-vs-session) or another smart contract may call these entry points.
-When writing your contract, you must have at least one entry point, and you may have more than one entry point.
+A contract must have at least one entry point and may have more than one entry point.
 Entry points are defined by their name, and those names should be clear and self-describing.
 Each entry point is equivalent to a static main entry point in a traditional program.

 Entry points are not functions or methods, and they have no arguments.
 They are static entry points into the contract's logic.
 Yet, the contract logic can access parameters by name, passed along with the Deploy.
 Note that another smart contract may access any of these entry points.

-If your entry point has one or more mandatory parameters that will cause the logic to revert if they are not included, you should declare them within that entry point.
+If an entry point has one or more mandatory parameters that will cause the logic to revert if they are not included, declare them within that entry point.
 Optional and non-critical parameters should be excluded.

 When defining entry points, begin with a `#[no_mangle]` line to ensure that the system does not change critical syntax within the method names.
 Each entry point should contain the contract code that drives the action you wish it to accomplish.
 Finally, include any storage or return values needed, as applicable.